 Rolex 1803 Bracelets and Movements

 Clocking in at 36mm, the ref.
 1803 has the same case diameter as the modern Day-Date watches that are produced today.
 But looking at this specific reference here, you’ll notice something quite important is missing from this iconic watch.
-The famous five-link ‘President’ bracelet (which is where the watch gets its nickname) is not present, and in its place is a traditional rivet-style Oyster bracelet in 18k yellow gold.
+The famous three-link ‘President’ bracelet (which is where the watch gets its nickname) is not present, and in its place is a traditional rivet-style Oyster bracelet in 18k yellow gold.